Opening

 Source of Truth

 This is the part that gets missed in the panic.
 AI search does not generate answers from nothing.
 It reads websites.
-Google's AI Overviews, AI Mode conversations, and Search Agents all pull from the same index of web content that traditional search uses.
+Google's AI Overviews, AI Mode conversations, and information agents all pull from the same index of web content that traditional search uses.
 The AI optimization guide Google published earlier this year confirmed this explicitly: generative AI features are built on the same core ranking and quality systems.

 Your website is not competing with AI search.
 Your website is the material AI search reads from.
 If your site clearly explains what you do, where you do it, who you serve, and what makes you different, that clarity feeds directly into how AI systems represent your business.
 If the site is vague, thin, or disorganized, the AI summary will pull from a competitor whose site is clearer.
 Or it will skip you entirely.